New or inexperienced.

 Happy New Year!

-The transition from full time student to full time worker has forwarded me an opportunity to think about what it is I really truly want to do with my life, my career, and my happiness …and also pay my own bills (which is not fun).
+The transition from full-time student to full-time worker has forwarded me an opportunity to think about what it is I want to do with my life, my career, and my happiness …and also pay my bills.

-In September, I searched continuously for a job and as a result, I had three to choose from.
-A brief timeline of my past few months include, working with children, photographing babies, and currently I am a news desk editor.
-As most people may know, news never stops, so in this industry abnormal work-hours are common.
-I work from night into the morning, which has been one of the most difficult adjustments I've ever had to make (a post coming soon about how to survive this!!!).
+In September, I searched continuously for a job, and as a result, I had three.
+A brief timeline of my past few months include working with children, photographing babies, and currently, I am a news desk editor.
+As most people may know, the news never stops, so in this industry abnormal work-hours are common.
+I work from night into the morning, which has been one of the most challenging adjustments I've ever had to make.

 In all, I am enjoying my time out of school, but I would be lying if I said I didn't miss my friends and college life (minus the exams).
 I also live in a new area which I love, because I can plan new activities for the weekend, go for a run in different places, and try all types of food.